What is Urinary Tract Infection?

 Do you know what is UTI?
 It is urinary tract infection.
 At some point in your life, you may have either dealt with it or known someone going through it.
 UTIs are caused by bacteria that enter your urethra; commonly known as lower urinary tract infection or cystitis, bacteria entering your kidney are known as upper urinary tract infection.
 If left untreated, it is a severe condition that statistically affects 50 - 60% of adult women at least once in their lifetime.

-UTI symptoms depend on what part of your urinary tract is affected.
-If your urethra and bladder are infected, it is a lower tract UTI.
+Urinary tract infection symptoms depend on what part of your urinary tract is affected.
+If your urethra and bladder are infected, it is a lower urinary tract infection.

 - burning during urination